 But, before I go any further into the various methods of knit FBA’s I discovered, I think when approaching your next knit project it’s worth asking yourself these three key questions:

-Do you really need a FBA with this particular project?
-Don’t just assume you do!
+Do you really need a FBA with your particular project?

 Basically the stretch quality of your knit fabric may be sufficient, if you’re working with a particularly s-t-r-e-t-c-h-y jersey for example.
 Some negative ease can also be fine sometimes, say in a fitted Tee.
 However, in a front fastening cardigan it’s less likely to be enough.
 Check the finished measurements on your pattern; how much ease is built in?
 Is there enough to ‘cover your assets’?
 You’re never likely to need a FBA with the Linden Sweatshirt for example!